Quality and ISO Trivia for National Quality Month

+In 1984, President Ronald Reagan proclaimed October as National Quality Month as a commitment to excellence in manufacturing and services.
 Quality Excellence is the foundation of our business at simpleQuE, as well as part of our name – (notice the Qu and E).
-To celebrate National Trivia Day, we gathered some interesting facts from around the world about Quality Management and its important role in every business we serve.
+To celebrate National Quality Month, we gathered some interesting facts from around the world about Quality Management and its important role in every business we serve.
 We hope you enjoy this fun trivia and learn something new about ISO and quality.

 - The term ISO (as in ISO standard) derives from the Greek word “isos,” which means equal.